A charming Herefordshire holiday cottage, superbly located in the thriving village of Lea, on the northern edge of the Royal Forest of Dean.

 This traditional Forest of Dean cottage offers two lovely bedrooms, a ground floor bathroom and a cosy sitting room complete with a warming woodburner, perfect for indulging in a hot chocolate after a long wintry walk.

-This Forest of Dean family cottage has the added benefit of a separate room complete with hot tub, pool table and seating area, great for spending some time together as you relax and unwind.
+This Forest of Dean family cottage has the added benefit of a separate room complete with hot tub and seating area, great for spending some time together as you relax and unwind.

 Outside are a rear courtyard area with furniture and a raised lawn with patio, perfect for enjoying a drink at the end of an activity-filled day.